 You may already know this if you have taken it.
 What you may not know is that loperamide can be addictive.
 It is actually a synthetic peripheral mu opioid antagonist.
 Loperamide brings relief from diarrhea symptoms by blocking the opioid receptors in the gut.
 In small doses, it is not a dangerous drug.
 However, when taken in large quantities, loperamide can result in an opiate-like high.
 The side effects can be dangerous and even deadly.

 If you or a loved one are struggling with Imodium addiction, look into our drug rehab programs in Asheville, NC.

 Imodium is a legal, inexpensive alternative to illegal and prescription opioids.
 There is no social stigma associated with its use.
 Furthermore, users can buy hundreds of pills for relatively little and use large numbers in just one day.
 This can give them a sense of euphoria similar to that produced by heroin or oxycodone.
 All these factors give Imodium a high potential for abuse.

 Many people also use the drug to manage withdrawal symptoms associated with the usual opioid drugs.
-Instead of taking loperamide to get a high, they use it to treat physical dependence on opioids.
+Instead of taking loperamide to get high, they use it to treat opioid dependence.
 However, using loperamide as an opioid replacement requires very large doses.
 This leads to the possibility of overdose.
 Taking large amounts of this drug frequently can result in life-threatening respiratory depression and cardiac arrhythmia.